rae-gh/rae/docs/index.md

 # Exploration of Electron Density and Cryo-EM Potential
-## in ultra-high resolution structures
+## in ultra-high resolution protein structures
+### and a geometric analysis for criteria searching

 The density in a peptide bond:
 .....CA